Konkola

-There is a copper smelter at Nchanga.

 Konkola Copper Mines

 Konkola Copper Mines established a major mine in the area; it is now controlled by Vedanta.

 Konkola North

 A new mine was started at Chililabombwe in October 2010; it is a joint venture between Vale and African Rainbow Minerals.
 Production is expected to reach 45000 tons of copper concentrate per year.
 Vale expects to export copper by rail through Mozambique.